Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Stimulated Phonon Creation

 If we take $\alpha\in\mathcal{R}$, then the initial average density can be written as a wave that travels in the counterclockwise direction ($+\hat{\theta}$):

 where we have set the normalization $\sqrt{\frac{\hbar c\mathcal{V}_{0}}{4\pi UR_{0}}}$ to unity for simplicity.

 The initial atom density (at $t=0$) according to Eq.~(\ref{DensityWaveIn}) is shown in Fig.~\ref{density} with a dotted line, describing a counterclockwise traveling density wave (in the $+\hat{\theta}$ direction).
-However, upon evaluating the density expectation value after expansion, we find that the final average density can be expressed as a sum of two waves representing phonon creation: A counterclockwise wave traveling wave (direction $+\hat{\theta}$) with amplitude $|\alpha_{n}|$, representing a reduced initial wave, and a smaller clockwise traveling wave (direction $-\hat{\theta}$) with an amplitude of $|\beta_{n}|$, thus representing the density wave due to newly created phonons:
+However, upon evaluating the density expectation value after expansion, we find that the final average density can be expressed as a sum of two waves (as illustrated schematically above in Fig.~\ref{expandingSketch}) reflecting phonon creation: A counterclockwise wave traveling wave (direction $+\hat{\theta}$) with amplitude $|\alpha_{n}|$, representing a reduced initial wave, and a smaller clockwise traveling wave (direction $-\hat{\theta}$) with an amplitude $|\beta_{n}|$, thus representing the density wave due to newly created phonons.
+The final time-dependent density is:

 where we have again set the normalization $\sqrt{\frac{\hbar c\mathcal{V}_{f}}{4\pi UR_{f}}}$ to unity.
-Here, $\Delta t=(t-t_{f})$ is the time elapsed after the expansion has ended, and $\varphi_{\alpha}=\text{Arg}(\alpha_{N})$ and $\varphi_{\beta}=\text{Arg}(\beta_{N})$ are respectively, the phase associated with the incoming and created particles.
+Here, $\Delta t=(t-t_{f})$ is the time elapsed after the expansion has ended, and $\varphi_{\alpha}=\text{Arg}(\alpha_{N})$ and $\varphi_{\beta}=\text{Arg}(\beta_{N})$ are, respectively, the phase associated with the incoming and created particles.
 The final density wave is shown in Fig.~\ref{density} at $t=t_{f}$, for various values of quantum pressure.
 In Fig.~\ref{StandingWave} we show the density vs. angle for increasing values of the elapsed time $\Delta t=(t-t_{f})$.
 The total density is shown as a black solid curve, and the contributions due to the two terms in Eq.~(\ref{DensityWaveOut}), i.e., the abovementioned counterclockwise and clockwise contributions, are depicted as blue (rightmoving arrow) and red (leftmoving arrow) dashed curves, respectively.
 Although these two contributions are not separately measurable, they can be inferred from the time dependence of the density vs. angle, showing a concrete experimentally testable signature of particle production in an initial coherent state.